adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

         }
     ]
     ```

+    Note that all flows in the output port format are assumed to be _unicast_ flows.
+If it's converted from a physical network with multicast flows, the multicast paths will be split into multiple unicast flows with the same arrival curve and source.

 - `servers`: an array of servers, each server has the following attributes
     - `name`: Name of server
     - `service_curve`: A multi-segment curve, which has 2 attributes `latencies` and `rates`.
 Both attributes must have the same length.
 Latency and service rate with the same index correspond to a rate-latency curve.
 The final service curve is the maximum of all these curves.